-In February 2016, the FASB issued ASU No. 2016-02 "Leases (Topic 842)" amending the current accounting for leases.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02 "Leases (Topic 842)" amending the current accounting for leases.
 Under the new provisions, all lessees will report a right of use asset and lease liability on the balance sheet for all leases with a term longer than one year, while maintaining substantially similar classifications for financing and operating leases.
 Lessor accounting remains substantially unchanged with the exception that no leases entered into after the effective date will be classified as leveraged leases.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, and interim periods within that fiscal year.
-The Company will adopt this ASU effective January 1, 2019 utilizing the transition method permitted by ASU No. 2018-11 "Leases (Topic 842): Targeted Improvements", issued in August 2018, which permits an entity to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption with no adjustment made to the comparative periods presented in the consolidated financial statements.
-The Company will elect the transition practical expedient package whereby an entity need not reassess (i) whether any expired or existing contracts are or contains leases, (ii) the lease classification for any expired or existing leases and (iii) initial direct costs for any existing leases.
+The Company adopted this ASU effective January 1, 2019 utilizing the transition method permitted by ASU No. 2018-11 "Leases (Topic 842): Targeted Improvements", issued in August 2018, which permits an entity to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption with no adjustment made to the comparative periods presented in the consolidated financial statements.
+See Note 15 for the impact the adoption of this standard had on the Company's financial statements.